onecommons/unfurl/_sources/configurators.rst.txt

                   If set to "artifacts", it will be saved in the instance's "artifacts" folder with only sensitive values encrypted inline.
                   If set to "remote", Unfurl will not manage the Terraform state at all.
   :command: Path to the ``terraform`` executable.
 Default: "terraform"
+  :dryrun_mode: How to run during a dry run job.
+If set to "plan" just generate the Terraform plan.
+If set to "real", run the task without any dry run logic.
+Default: "plan"
+  :dryrun_outputs: During a dry run job, this map of outputs will be used simulate the task's outputs (otherwise outputs will be empty).
   :resultTemplate: A Jinja2 template that is processed with the Terraform state JSON file as its variables.
      See the Terraform providers' schema documentation for details but top-level keys will include "resources" and "outputs".